Royal Oak pub to be bought by province

-Royal Oak on Main to be bought by the province for bridge replacement
+Royal Oak on Echo to be bought by the province for bridge replacement

 Published Wednesday, October 2, 2019 1:38PM EDT

 The provincial government is getting ready to buy a popular Ottawa pub.
-The Royal Oak on Main Street is one of the businesses the province will have to expropriate, in order to replace aging bridges on the Queensway through the core.
+The Royal Oak on Echo Drive is one of the businesses the province will have to expropriate, in order to replace aging bridges on the Queensway through the core.

 Four spans of the Queensway need to be replaced.
 Because of the size of the operation, large staging areas will be needed.